This week's challenge is to organize coupons you've got stashed all over your home, in your purse, and waiting to be clipped.

 If you decide to clip coupons, no matter which option you choose below, they both require you to categorize your coupons.
 The reason is that once you clip all those little pieces of paper you're just left with big stacks that you can't find anything easily.

-I've given a little more instruction on categories in the coupon categories article itself, so be sure to read it and familiarize yourself with the suggested categories when setting up your organizational system as part of the Organize Coupons Challenge.
+I've given a little more instruction on categories in the coupon categories article itself, so be sure to read it and familiarize yourself with the suggested categories when setting up your organizational system as part of this Challenge.

 Many people use a coupon binder to organize coupons.
 To make one, create tabs for each of your main coupon categories (see above) and dividers for your subcategories (if needed), and place them in a large, sturdy three ring binder.

-Place the coupons in special divider plastic sleeves, such as for baseball cards, or those shown below designed for coupons.
+Place the coupons in special coupon binder pages (referral link), such as divider plastic sleeves, like those for for baseball cards, or those designed for coupons.
 Then, carry your binder with you on all your shopping trips and flip to the right page to retrieve coupons as needed.

 The other option for organizing clipped coupons is to place them in a coupon wallet or coupon box.
 Basically, all of these types of coupon organizer systems are portable filing cabinets for your coupons where, instead of retrieving coupons by flipping pages in a binder you thumb through the tabs and fing the coupons where you filed them.